YankeeZuluDev/PlanetClicker/README.md

 Unity version: 2022.3.18f1 (LTS)

 Accessibility: The google-services.json and Firebase SDK files have been intentionally removed from this project due to security concerns.
 As a result, functionalities related to saving/loading data from my Firebase database within Unity Editor are currently disabled.
 However, the code related to saving and loading data uisng firebase realtime database is still available.
-Once this game is published on Google Play, you will be able to interact with my instance of the Firebase database
+Once this game is published on Google Play, you will be able to interact with my instance of the Firebase database.

 ## Screenshots
 <div style="display:flex;">